GarretOS/garretos.github.io/_posts/2026-02-26-learning-ai-engineering-backwards-on-purpose.md

 ---

-I'm documenting this publicly because I think the messy, unglamorous parts of a career transition are worth showing.
+I'm documenting this publicly because I think the messy, unglamorous parts of learning something hard are worth showing.
 Not just the finished projects and polished demos.

-If you're somewhere in the middle of your own transition, I hope something here was useful.
+If you're somewhere in the middle of your own learning journey, I hope something here was useful.

 Section 1 done.
 On to Section 2.